yochaigal/cairn/wip/2e/pointcrawls.md

 # Pointcrawls

 Pointcrawls are a way of displaying potential points of interest on a map, including their entrances, exits, and connecting paths.
 Although the standard setting generation procedures in this book assume a pointcrawl by default, most old school adventures do not.
 Some are hex maps that vary in length, while others simply indicate distances using miles.
-Fortunately it's not terribly difficult to convert _any_ map into a pointcrawl.
+Fortunately it's fairly simple to convert _any_ map into a pointcrawl.

 ## Converting a Map